World Cup

 Fact checker James Hoffmann

-World Cup opening fixtures carry their own strange tension.
+World Cup openers carry their own strange tension.
 On one side, Spain-former champions, technical masters, and heavy favourites to dominate Group play.
 On the other, Cape Verde Islands, making their tournament debut and facing the toughest possible assignment in Atlanta.
-The market has priced this exactly as you'd expect: Spain at 1.12 to win, Cape Verde out at 24.00, and the draw sitting at 10.00.
-I'm backing Spain to win comfortably, but the margin and manner matter more than the result itself.
+The market has tightened marginally in the final hours, with Spain now at 1.11, the draw at 15.00, and Cape Verde out at 36.00.
+No confirmed lineups yet, but that hasn't changed my view.
+I'm backing Spain to win comfortably, though the margin and manner matter more than the result itself.
 Keep reading for where the value sits beyond the obvious.

 Spain's approach will be patient and controlled.
 Expect them to dominate possession, circulate the ball across the width of the pitch, and look to drag Cape Verde's defensive block into uncomfortable decisions.
 The risk for Spain is complacency or frustration if they can't break through early.
 World Cup openers are notorious for nerves, and even heavy favourites can take time to find their rhythm.
 If Cape Verde can stay tight for the first thirty minutes and avoid conceding from a set piece or a defensive mistake, they might force Spain into taking more risks in the second half.

 From Cape Verde's perspective, this is about damage limitation and tournament experience.
 They'll sit deep, stay narrow, and hope to hit Spain on the counter if both full-backs push too high.
 The problem is quality.
 Even if they create one or two transition moments, converting them against a composed Spanish defence will be difficult.
+Their recent form-wins over Bermuda and Serbia in friendlies-shows they've been building confidence, but the step-up from those fixtures to facing Spain in a World Cup opener is enormous.
 I expect Spain to score at least three, but I don't see this turning into a total rout.
 Cape Verde will be organised enough to prevent the floodgates from opening, and Spain will be cautious enough not to overcommit and leave themselves exposed.
 A 3-0 or 3-1 scoreline feels about right-comfortable for Spain, respectable for Cape Verde, and enough to establish a solid goal difference heading into the next group match.

 Spain